dagster-io/dagster/python_modules/dagster-airflow/README.md

 pull the image.

-For most production applications, you'll probably want to use a private Docker registry, rather than the public DockerHub, to store your containerized pipelines.
+For most production applications, you'll probably want to use a private Docker registry, rather than the public DockerHub, to store your containerized pipelines. =

+We'll see later on how to set dagster-airflow up to pull images from the registry of your choice.

 ## Setting up S3 for dagster-airflow
 We need a place to store intermediate results from execution of steps in your pipeline.
 By default,